karanjot-khatter/validus-test/README.md

 - Implemented github to store working version of code. (using command line)
 - Implemented provided files in document root : 'cd $HOME/dev/validus-test'
 - Implemented XDEBUGGER in PHP storm to ensure functions were working as expected.
-- Implememted 'index.php' to run the first page.
+- Implemented 'index.php' to run the first page.
 - Connection and Queries between mySQL database and PHP was done via the 'includes/database.php' file
 - Implementation of the header of every page was done in 'includes/header.html'